Entropy, Determinants, and L2-Torsion

 \subsection{Torsion for arbitrary modules and the Milnor-Turaev formula}

+Note that the definition of $L^2$-torsion makes sense only for left $\Zb\Gamma$-modules $\cM$ of type FL.
+Furthermore, if $\chi(\cM)\neq 0$, then by Lemma~\ref{L-Euler characteristic} any resolution $\cC_*\rightarrow \cM$ of $\cM$ by finitely generated free left $\Zb\Gamma$-modules as in \eqref{E-resolution 2} fails to be weakly acyclic, and as a consequence $\rho^{(2)}(\cC_*)$ defined in \eqref{E-torsion} may depend on the choice of the resolution.
+Thus the $L^2$-torsion is well-defined only for left $\Zb\Gamma$-modules $\cM$ of type FL with $\chi(\cM)=0$.
 Motivated by Theorem~\ref{T-torsion}, we define the \emph{$L^2$-torsion} or just \emph{torsion} of a countable left $\Zb\Gamma$-module $\cM$ to be $\rh(\widehat{\cM})$.
 Theorem~\ref{T-torsion} shows that this extends the definition of $L^2$-torsion for left $\Zb\Gamma$-modules of type FL with $\chi(\cM)=0$.
 By Remark~\ref{R-vanishdim}, the torsion of $\cM$ is infinite if $\cM$ is of type FL and $\chi(\cM)\neq 0$.
 Lemma~\ref{L-addition} shows that torsion is additive for extensions of countable left $\Zb\Gamma$-modules and hence serves as a well-behaved invariant.
 From now on, we use the notation $\rho(\cM)$ to denote $\rh(\widehat{\cM})$.